EhtishamAshraf/moving_object_detection_MATLAB/README.md

 ### Optical Flow Demo
 Click on the below image to check the results:
 [![Watch the video](https://github.com/EhtishamAshraf/object_detection_MATLAB/blob/main/optical_flow.PNG)](https://youtu.be/Q3JwrSOYsh8)

+The bounding boxes around detected cars display a numerical value inside them.
+This value represents the mean intensity of the optical flow in the horizontal direction.
+The optical flow vector field gives information about the movement of objects between consecutive frames.
+1. Positive values of mean intensity indicate that the detected cars are moving to the right.
+2. Negative values of mean intensity indicate that the detected cars are moving to the left.

 ## Requirements

 To run the scripts in this repository, you need the following: